eProsima/Fast-DDS/examples/C++/DDS/LivelinessQoS/README.md

 ## Liveliness QoS example

-This example illustrates the Liveliness QoS feature on a Fast-RTPS application.
+This example illustrates the Liveliness QoS feature on a Fast DDS application.

 To launch this example open two different consoles:

-In the first one launch: ./LivelinessQoS publisher
-In the second one launch: ./LivelinessQoS subscriber
+In the first one launch: ./DDSLivelinessQoS publisher In the second one launch: ./DDSLivelinessQoS subscriber

 ## Application behaviour